When a U.S. senator's husband landed on a travel watchlist, a phone call had him removed

 Sen. Shaheen spoke with Pekoske to ask about the situation regarding her husband.
 On Oct.
 20, 2023, her husband was added to the "secure flight exclusion list," a VIP list that exempts a traveler from the security agency's vetting and surveillance programs, including random screenings.

-An order from TSA headquarters was sent to make sure the safeguarded status for William Shaheen was signaled when his future boarding passes were presented at airports.
+An order from TSA headquarters was sent to ensure the safeguarded status for William Shaheen was signaled when his future boarding passes were presented at airports.

 The person William Shaheen traveled with, whose identity could not be confirmed by CBS News, was removed from the FBI terrorism watchlist later in 2023, sources familiar with the matter said.
 It was not clear why the person was placed on the list, though a host of factors including visits to hostile countries, certain suspicious travel patterns, or contacts with designated terror suspects can all contribute to the listing.